-In addition, the Director of People and Organisational
+In addition, the Director of People and Organisational Development was employed by Hampshire County Council through the same arrangements until 30 April 2022.
+Where relevant these officers will be included in appropriate disclosures by Hampshire County Council.

-Development was

-County Council.

 NOTE 14.
 EXIT PACKAGES